gabrielsoltz/metahub/README.md

 - You can list all security findings for resources that has a spefific tagging (for example Environment=production) `./metahub --list-findings --meta-tags --mh-filters-tags Environment=production`

-### Investigating public resources
+### Investigating resources based on MetaChecks

 - You can list all security findings for resources that are effectively public:
 `./metahub --list-findings --meta-checks --mh-filters-checks is_public=True`

-### Investigating resources not encrypted

-- You can list all security findings for resources that are effectively public:
+- You can list all security findings for resources that are unencrypted:
 `./metahub --list-findings --meta-checks --mh-filters-checks is_encrypted=True`

+- You can list all MetaChecks available:
+`./metahub --list-findings --list-meta-checks`

 ### Investigating a finding